 A variety of methods exist for achieving weight loss, and some methods can help when you've been unsuccessful in the past.
 The Ideal Protein diet is a medically prescribed weight loss program meant for individuals who either have a lot of weight to lose or failed to lose weight from diet and exercise alone.
 This type of diet is only available through licensed clinics and health care professionals.
 Consult your doctor to determine if this plan's right for you.

-The goal of the Ideal Protein diet is to stabilize blood sugar and promote weight loss by providing your body with an optimal amount of protein.
-The program involves purchasing preportioned, prepackaged Ideal Protein foods specifically formulated so they're low in carbohydrates and fat.
+The goal of the Ideal Protein diet is to stabilize blood sugar and promote weight loss by providing your body with an optimal amount of pure protein.
+The program involves purchasing preportioned, prepackaged pure protein diet foods specifically formulated so they're low in carbohydrates and fat.

-In phase two, you decrease the amount of Ideal Protein meals you consume and increase self-prepared meals.
-You reduce to two Ideal Protein meals and increase to two self-made meals, which follow the same composition guidelines as in phase one.
+In phase two, you decrease the number of Ideal Protein meals you consume and increase self-prepared meals.
+You reduce to two pure protein diet meals from the Ideal Protein menus and increase to two self-made meals, which follow the same composition guidelines as in phase one.
 Then you remain in phase two until you reach 100 percent of your weight loss goal.

-Ideal Protein provides a variety of prepackaged meals.
+Ideal Protein provides a variety of pure protein diet foods to choose from to help you stay in ketosis for fat loss.
 Breakfast items include cheese omelet, cereal, oatmeal, pancakes, muffins and crepes.
 Available lunch foods include vegetable chili, spaghetti, beef stew, chicken soup, leek soup and mushroom soup.
-For snacks you can choose from various flavors of bars, puddings, nuts, puffs and yogurt drinks.
+For snacks, you can choose from various flavors of bars, puddings, nuts, puffs and yogurt drinks.

 You shouldn't use Ideal Protein if you have Type 1 diabetes, liver disease, soy allergies or kidney disease.
 Ideal Protein may not be appropriate for other conditions not listed here, so consult your physician first.